The Act states:

 This is the hierarchy of payments and means that:

-You should only subsequently submit and advice and assistance account to us if it is accompanied by an application under Regulation 16 (3(a) or (b) or if no property has been recovered or preserved from which you can be paid.
+You should only subsequently submit an advice and assistance account to us if a hardship application has been granted under Regulation 16 (3(a) or (b) or if no property has been recovered or preserved from which you can be paid.

 Under civil legal aid, an account must always be sent to us.
 Payment of your civil legal aid account cannot be made from anywhere other than the Legal Aid Fund.

 Read an overview of the two types of hardship applications in civil advice and assistance and what they mean for payment of your account.